-S. No .
-Name of the trade and industry chambers/ Reach of trade and industry
+S. Name of the trade and industry chambers/ Reach of trade and industry chambers/ associations

-associations chambers/ associations

-(State/National)
+No. associations (State/National)

 1. Fertilizer Association of India National

+2. Mewar Chamber of Commerce National

-2. Provide details of corrective action taken or underway on any issues related to anticompetitive conduct by the entity, based on adverse orders from regulatory authorities.
+2. Provide details of corrective action taken or underway on any issues related to anti- competitive conduct by the entity, based on adverse orders from regulatory authorities.

 Not Applicable.

-PRINCIPLE 8: BUSINESS SHOULD PROMOTE INCLUSIVE GROWTH AND EQUITABLE DEVELOPMENT:
+BUSINESS SHOULD PROMOTE INCLUSIVE GROWTH AND EQUITABLE DEVELOPMENT: